datquocnguyen/RDRsegmenter/Readme.md

 # A Fast and Accurate Vietnamese Word Segmenter

-The implementation of RDRsegmenter, as described in my paper:
+The implementation of RDRsegmenter, as described in [my paper](http://www.lrec-conf.org/proceedings/lrec2018/summaries/55.html):

 	@InProceedings{NguyenNVDJ2018,
-	author={Dat Quoc Nguyen and Dai Quoc Nguyen and Thanh Vu and Mark Dras and Mark Johnson}, title={{A Fast and Accurate Vietnamese Word Segmenter}}, booktitle={Proceedings of the 11th International Conference on Language Resources and Evaluation (LREC 2018)}, year={2018}
+	author={Dat Quoc Nguyen and Dai Quoc Nguyen and Thanh Vu and Mark Dras and Mark Johnson}, title={{A Fast and Accurate Vietnamese Word Segmenter}}, booktitle={Proceedings of the 11th International Conference on Language Resources and Evaluation (LREC 2018)}, pages={2582--2587},
+	year={2018}
 	}